-For third-party text blocking apps, I haven't seen studies that show that they are better than Google's free spam protection, though you can block texts that have specific key words with RoboKiller ($4.99 per month or $39.99 per year).
-Likewise, the iPhone apps will place suspected spam texts into the "Unknown Senders" tab and you can block text with key words using TextKiller ($4.99 per month and $39.99 per year).
-If you wan to try a free third-party app, which doesn't have keyword blocking, I recommend TrueCaller, which we also recommend for call blocking.
+For third-party text-blocking apps, I haven't seen studies that show that they are better than Google's free spam protection, though you can block texts that have specific keywords with RoboKiller ($4.99 per month or $39.99 per year).
+Likewise, the iPhone apps will place suspected spam texts into the "Unknown Senders" tab, and you can block text with keywords using TextKiller ($4.99 per month and $39.99 per year).
+If you want to try a free third-party app, which doesn't have keyword blocking, I recommend TrueCaller, which we also recommend for call blocking.

 5. Don’t give out your "real" number

 You risk your number being stolen or sold whenever you share it to sign up for text notifications or enroll in a store loyalty program, giveaway, app, or service.
-If you need to give out a number, use a virtual phone line or burner number to keep your phone number private.
+If you need to give out a number, use a virtual phone line or burner number.
+(Read about your options in my story on how to keep your phone number private.)